jeff-hykin/universify/story.md

 We want at least the "hello world" part to be in one language.

-The next logical step would be to get either bash or powershell running on the opposite system (e.g. bash on Windows or powershell on Linux/Mac).

-Yes, that *would* be the next logical step... maybe a little too logical.
+Getting either bash or powershell running on the opposite system (e.g. bash on Windows or powershell on Linux/Mac) would be the next logical step... maybe a little too logical.

 The only other option would be absurd.
 Why?
 Because it would require our script to simultaniously be valid bash, valid powershell and valid in some third language.
-Two languages is hard as it is, doing only "hello world" in three languages simultaneously would be masochist territory, but finding a way for all general-purpose programs to fit into a three way polyglot without compilation?
+Two languages is hard, "hello world" in a three language polyglot would be masochist territory, but unknown general-purpose programs in a three way polyglot without compilation?
 You'd need some kind of mental disorder to even try.

 <br><br>